How One Business Professor’s Fight Against ‘Production-Line Education’ Led Him to Build an Immersive Marketing Inbox Simulation

 Professor Kourmadas wanted to provide his students with plenty of possible futures that all seem plausible.
 “Different students will pick different paths,” Professor Kourmadas began.
 “This gets to the difference between a realistic environment and a typical simulation where there's usually a kind of right answer.”

 Successful Brand Managers must learn to traverse various functional roles within a company and coordinate resources to achieve the mission.
 The whole purpose of a Brand Manager is to bring a customer-focused intention to every strategic decision in the company.
 Without strong coordination through brand management, companies risk losing the voice of the customer to the individual interests of different departments.

-In the Inbox Strategic Marketing simulation, an opportunity arises to partner with Amazon as a private label manufacturer.
+In the Strategic Marketing inbox simulation, an opportunity arises to partner with Amazon as a private label manufacturer.

-“Private label manufacturing for a large company can be a double-edged sword,” Jim said.
+“Private label manufacturing for a large company can be a double-edged sword,” Professor Kourmadas said.
 He challenged his students to consider the larger question: in the long haul, are we better off as the Gorshland Brand, or are we better off dissolving the brand for the promise of sustainable growth as a private label manufacturer?